stas-sultanov/azure-monitor-telemetry/doc/readme.md

 The `TelemetryClient` class is the core component for tracking and publishing telemetry.

-To enable publishing of telemetry to Application Insights, provide the `TelemetryClient` constructor with one or more instance of types that implement the `TelemetryPublisher` interface.
+To enable publishing of telemetry to Application Insights, provide the `TelemetryClient` class constructor with one or more instance of types that implement the `TelemetryPublisher` interface.

-The library includes `HttpTelemetryPublisher`, an implementation of `TelemetryPublisher` that uses HTTPS protocol for communication.
+The library includes `HttpTelemetryPublisher` class, an implementation of `TelemetryPublisher` interface that uses HTTPS protocol for communication.

 ### Initialization Scenarios

 - **Basic (no authentication):**
-  Initialize `TelemetryClient` with a single `HttpTelemetryPublisher`.<br/>
+  Initialize `TelemetryClient` class with a single instance of type that implements `TelemetryPublisher` interface.<br/>
   Refer to the [example](#initialize) below.
 - **Entra-based authentication:**
   Configure `HttpTelemetryPublisher` to authenticate using an access token.<br/>
   Refer to the [example](#initialize-with-authentication) below.
 - **Multiple Destinations:**
-  Provide multiple instances of `HttpTelemetryPublisher` to send data to different Application Insights resources.<br/>
+  Provide multiple instances of types that implement `TelemetryPublisher` interface to send data to different Application Insights resources.<br/>
   Refer to the [example](#initialize-with-multiple-destinations) below.

 ## Supported Telemetry Types

-The library provides support for all telemetry types supported by Application Insights.
+The library offers full support for all telemetry types provided by Application Insights.

-- Point-in-time Telemetry:
+- Point-in-time Telemetry types:
 	- [EventTelemetry](/src/Code/Models/EventTelemetry.cs)
 	- [ExceptionTelemetry](/src/Code/Models/ExceptionTelemetry.cs)
 	- [MetricTelemetry](/src/Code/Models/MetricTelemetry.cs)
 	- [TraceTelemetry](/src/Code/Models/TraceTelemetry.cs)
-- Activity Telemetry:
+- Activity Telemetry types:
 	- [AvailabilityTelemetry](/src/Code/Models/AvailabilityTelemetry.cs)
 	- [DependencyTelemetry](/src/Code/Models/DependencyTelemetry.cs)
 	- [PageViewTelemetry](/src/Code/Models/PageViewTelemetry.cs)